The-Marcy-Lab-School/CLI-Task-Manager/README.md

 **Investigation Questions:**

+Go to the `tasks.js` file and look at the `tasks` variable.
+It is an array of objects with a string for `description` and a Boolean for `isComplete`.

+* What are the alternative ways we could represent this data?
-* What are the benefits of using the chosen data types and are there any tradeoffs or constraints that we have to consider?
+* What are the benefits of using the chosen data types (array, objects, strings, and booleans)?
-* How does the choice of data structure (array of objects) affect how we can access and modify the data?
+* Are there any tradeoffs or constraints that we have to consider?

 **My Notes:**